 How Industrial Proteolytic Enzymes Impact Digestive Health: Understanding TRPV1 TRPA1 Activation

-In the age of rapid food production and pharmaceuticals, industrial proteolytic enzymes, or proteases, stand at the forefront.
+In the age of rapid food production and pharmaceuticals, industrial proteolytic enzymes, or proteases, are used extensively.
 While these enzymes enhance efficiency in processing, their potency can lead to unintended digestive health issues.
-Let's explore how these industrial enzymes may affect your gut and the role of TRPV1 and TRPA1 receptors in this process.
+Let's explore how these industrial enzymes may affect your digestive system and the role of TRPV1 and TRPA1 receptors in this process.

 Understanding Proteolytic Enzymes